Joseph Nunzio Latino: Priesthood

-Episcopal career
+Bishop of Jackson

-Latino was appointed by Pope John Paul II to be the 10th bishop of the Diocese of Jackson on January 3, 2003.
-He was consecrated by Archbishop Oscar Lipscomb on March 7, 2003.
+Latino was appointed by John Paul II as the 10th bishop of Jackson on January 3, 2003.
+He was consecrated at the Cathedral of Saint Peter the Apostle in Jackson, Mississippi, by Archbishop Oscar Lipscomb on March 7, 2003.

 Pope Francis accepted the resignation of Latino as bishop of Jackson on December 12, 2013.
 Joseph Latino died on May 28, 2021, in Jackson, Mississippi.